 Not with us.
 We’ve built a system that understands the common OCR errors and allows you to tune them for your project as needed.
 The results are great data from really poor OCR’d data.

-The New, Innovative Ways that Capture Software is Now Being Used
+The New, Innovative Ways that Optical Character Recognition Software is Now Being Used

 The result being, OCR’d data is just text.
 And guess what?